jake3991/StereoFLS/README.md

-# Stereo-Sonar
-This repo contains the recently improved code derived from "Fusing Concurrent Orthogonal Wide-aperture Sonar Images for Dense Underwater 3D Reconstruction" (IROS 2020) and "Predictive  3D  Sonar  Mapping  of  Underwater  Environments via  Object-specific  Bayesian  Inference" (ICRA 2021).
+This repo contains the recently improved/changed code derived from the papers "Fusing Concurrent Orthogonal Wide-aperture Sonar Images for Dense Underwater 3D Reconstruction" (IROS 2020) and "Predictive  3D  Sonar  Mapping  of  Underwater  Environments via  Object-specific  Bayesian  Inference" (ICRA 2021).
 Note that this codebase is ros native and will require a ros installation.
 It can be used without ros, but will require some work.

 # Dependency Install
 Install pybind11